Germany and France: Cities shocked as youths riot and attack police | DW | 22.07.2020

 First it was Stuttgart, then Frankfurt that saw groups of young men attacking the police.
 What is behind the violence?
 And are commentators right to draw comparisons with scenes in French cities?

-Germany's cities have seen outbursts of pent-up rage and violence.
+Germany's cities have seen outbursts of pent-up rage and violence in recent weeks.
 First Stuttgart, then Frankfurt.
-On both occasions the police were targeted by an outpouring of aggression from hundreds of mainly young men.
+On both occasions, police were targeted by an outpouring of aggression from hundreds of mainly young men.
 Shopfronts were destroyed, stores were plundered.
-Rubbish dumpsters were hurled across the streets.
+Dumpsters were hurled across the streets.
 Video recordings from Frankfurt show bystanders cheering on as men make a sport of throwing bottles at police officers.

 Read more: Stuttgart recons with youth rage after riots rock the city